funandreth97/devcamp-portfolio/README.md

 Hello there!
 This is my personal GitHub repository!

-I'll use this baby to control my Rails project, following an Udemy tutorial.
+I'll use this baby to control my Rails project, following an Udemy tutorial from devCamp.

-:P